julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 Decomposing the input and output:

-    - Inputs: an array a[] of int values and an integer M.
+    - Input: an array a[] of int values and an integer M.
     - Output: an array of length M whose ith entry is the number of times the integer i appeared in the argument array.

 The solution is straightforward, just iterating the returned array and using a temporary variable to keep counting how many